 You’re a superstar!
 Look at all the good, productive stuff you’ve done.

 You made a list of current and past customers.
 You contacted them.
 You set up meetings and interviewed them.
 You recorded your interviews and took good notes.
 Then you organized everything you learned into themes that you can use.

 Now, how is this going to improve your sales approach?

 You now know why people buy and why they stop buying, so use those tools to improve your messaging and boost those email reply rates.

 Now there’s nothing left to do but start rewriting!

-On a cautionary note, you’ll probably notice that your previous emails were not focused on your prospects and most of them will go in the circular file.
+You’ll probably notice that your previous emails and other materials were not focused on the jobs your prospects wanted to get done.
+As a result, most of them will go in the circular filing cabinet.
 Great!
 You’re on track.